 - Handcrafted in Japan

 - Returns are charged a $65 fee

 Why we chose it: It’s simple, it’s stunning, and it fits in any space.

 When square footage is limited, opt for an elongated mirror like this economical design by the Citizenry.
 At just 14.5 or 18 inches wide, it marries the best of Scandinavian sleekness with Japanese sensibility—and makes for an easy fit in tight spaces.
 It’s handcrafted in Japan by a fourth-generation workshop (of course it is!), with each mirror taking the artisans more than 10 days to complete.
 It’s so effortless that when guests compliment it, you’ll be tempted to respond, “Oh, this old thing?”

-We’ll be daydreaming about the Brazos Mirror from the Future Perfect for a while.
+- Confession: We’re still daydreaming about the Brazos mirror from the Future Perfect.
 Its price tag is nothing to scoff at, but its stately design makes it an instant heirloom.

 How We Chose These Products

 When shopping for the best floor mirrors—it’s a tough job, huh?—we first turned to brands that consistently deliver home goods made from quality materials.
 This is a substantial piece of decor that shouldn’t be bought willy-nilly, as the price tags of mirrors can dip into investment territory fast.
 Case in point: Our favorites range from under $100 to $3,000-plus.
 We also made sure to find a variety of styles, from wood to metal, but all provide a sturdy feel.
 And interesting shapes aside from your classic rectangular were a bonus.